dan-bear/training/basic/array/0_READ_ME.txt

 4: constant size arrays. (no memory allocation).
 Note: Exercises might involve auxilery functions and
       arrays might be passed as parameters.

+The number before the file name is the recommended order for practicing those questions.
+When questions are very similar in difficuly they share the same order.
+For example, you might see 1_exercise1.cc 1_exercise2.cc, it means that the exercises are pretty much on the same level, so it does not matter in what order they are practiced.